Anatolii/Android-CPP-ToolChain-for-Gradle/README.md

 ## Usage example

-**NOTE**: In case you will setup publication to Maven repository, packages will be published for the same OS as the host they were produced from.
+**NOTE**: In case publication to Maven repository is set up, packages will be published for the same OS as the host they were produced from.
-While the actual `.so` or `.a` should be suitable for usual Android apps development, packages published to Maven will be tight to the host OS due to lack of support of cross-platform compilation in Gradle.
+While the actual `.so` or `.a` files should be suitable for usual Android apps development, packages published to Maven will be tight to the host OS due to lack of cross-platform compilation support in Gradle.

 It is possible to apply Android related configuration as following example shows: